Health & Nutrition6 min read

 Foods That Are Toxic or Dangerous

 • Chocolate.
-The darker the chocolate, the more dangerous it is.
-Baking chocolate and dark chocolate are the most toxic.
-Even milk chocolate can cause vomiting, diarrhea, rapid heart rate, and seizures in sufficient quantities.
+The darker it is, the worse it is.
+Baking chocolate and dark chocolate are the biggest risks.
+Even milk chocolate can cause vomiting, diarrhea, rapid heart rate, and seizures.

 • Xylitol.
-This sugar substitute is found in sugar-free candy, gum, baked goods, and some peanut butters.
-Even small amounts can cause a rapid drop in blood sugar, liver failure, and death in dogs.
+You'll find this sugar substitute in sugar-free candy, gum, baked goods, and some peanut butters.
+Even tiny amounts cause a rapid drop in blood sugar, liver failure, and death.

 • Grapes and raisins.
-Found in fruitcake, trail mix, and holiday baking.
-Even a small number can cause acute kidney failure in some dogs.
+Think fruitcake, trail mix, and holiday baking.
+Just a few can cause acute kidney failure in some dogs.

 • Onions and garlic.
-Common in stuffing, gravy, and casseroles.
-They damage red blood cells and can cause anemia, especially with repeated exposure.
+These are everywhere in stuffing, gravy, and casseroles.
+They damage red blood cells and cause anemia, especially with repeated exposure.

 • Cooked bones.
-Turkey and ham bones splinter when cooked and can puncture the digestive tract or cause blockages.
+Turkey and ham bones splinter when cooked.
+They can puncture the digestive tract or cause blockages.
+(Benny is a master counter-surfer, so my turkey carcass goes straight into the outside bin).

 • Alcohol.
-Beer, wine, liquor, and foods containing alcohol (rum cake, bourbon balls) can cause vomiting, diarrhea, difficulty breathing, and in severe cases, coma or death.
+Beer, wine, liquor, and alcohol-soaked foods.
+They cause vomiting, diarrhea, breathing trouble, and in severe cases, coma or death.

 • Fatty foods.
-Rich, greasy foods like ham, turkey skin, gravy, and butter can trigger pancreatitis, a painful and potentially life-threatening inflammation of the pancreas.
+Rich, greasy stuff like ham, turkey skin, gravy, and butter.
+These trigger pancreatitis, which is a painful and life-threatening inflammation of the pancreas.
+I saw this daily at the clinic in December.

 What to Do If Your Dog Eats Something Toxic

-2. Be ready to tell them what your dog ate, approximately how much, and when.
+2. Be ready to tell them exactly what your dog ate, how much, and when.

-4. If directed to go to an emergency clinic, bring the packaging or a sample of what your dog ingested.
+4. If you're sent to the ER, bring the packaging or a sample of what they ate.

 Dangerous Decorations

-Holiday decorations are colorful, sparkly, and fascinating to dogs -- which is exactly what makes them dangerous.
+Decorations are shiny, weird, and fascinating to dogs.
+Unfortunately, that's exactly what makes them dangerous.

 Christmas Tree Hazards

 • Tinsel.
-Extremely dangerous if swallowed.
-It can cause a linear foreign body obstruction in the intestines, which often requires emergency surgery.
+I'd skip this if you have pets.
+If swallowed, it causes a linear foreign body obstruction in the intestines.
+That means emergency surgery.

 • Ornaments.
 Glass ornaments shatter into sharp fragments.
-Hang breakable ornaments high on the tree, out of tail-wagging range.
+Hang breakables high on the tree, well out of tail-wagging range.

 • Tree water.
-Stagnant tree water can contain bacteria, mold, fertilizer, and sap.
-Cover the water basin or use a tree skirt that blocks access.
+Stagnant tree water holds bacteria, mold, fertilizer, and sap.
+Cover the basin or use a thick tree skirt to block access.

 Other Decoration Concerns

 • Candles.
-A wagging tail can knock over a candle in an instant.
-Use flameless LED candles if your dog has access to the room.
+A wagging tail knocks over a candle in a second.
+Use flameless LED candles if your dog is in the room.

 • Potpourri.
-Liquid potpourri is caustic and can burn the mouth, esophagus, and skin on contact.
-Dry potpourri can cause gastrointestinal obstruction if eaten.
+Liquid potpourri is caustic.
+It burns the mouth, esophagus, and skin on contact.
+Dry potpourri causes blockages if eaten.

 • Gift wrap and ribbons.
-Ribbon, yarn, and string are linear foreign body risks, similar to tinsel.
-Dispose of wrapping materials promptly after gifts are opened.
+Ribbon and string carry the same linear foreign body risks as tinsel.
+Throw wrapping materials away the second gifts are opened.

 • Snow globes.
-Some contain antifreeze (ethylene glycol), which is extremely toxic to dogs.
-Even a small amount can cause kidney failure.
+Some contain antifreeze (ethylene glycol).
+This stuff is highly toxic.
+Even a small amount causes kidney failure.

 Toxic Holiday Plants

 • Poinsettias.
 Mildly toxic.
-Ingestion typically causes drooling, vomiting, and mild gastrointestinal irritation.
-Rarely serious, but still worth keeping out of reach.
+Eating them usually causes drooling, vomiting, and mild stomach upset.
+Rarely serious, but keep them out of reach.

 • Mistletoe.
-More dangerous than poinsettias.
-Can cause vomiting, diarrhea, difficulty breathing, and cardiovascular problems depending on the species and amount ingested.
+Much more dangerous than poinsettias.
+It causes vomiting, diarrhea, breathing issues, and cardiovascular problems depending on the type and amount.

 • Holly.
 The berries and leaves cause vomiting, diarrhea, and lethargy.

 • Amaryllis.
 The bulb is the most toxic part.
-Causes vomiting, diarrhea, abdominal pain, and tremors.
+It causes vomiting, diarrhea, abdominal pain, and tremors.

-If you want greenery in your home, consider artificial versions of toxic plants or choose pet-safe alternatives.
+If you want greenery in your home, artificial versions or pet-safe alternatives are worth it.

 Managing Holiday Stress